haskell-servant/servant/CONTRIBUTING.md

 As for adding them to the main repo: maintaining combinators can be expensive, since official combinators must have instances for all classes (and new classes come along fairly frequently).
 We therefore have to be quite selective about those that we accept.
-If you're considering writing a new combinator, open an issue to discuss it first!
+If your considering writing a new combinator, open an issue to discuss it first!